Wojtek242/route0/lessons/introduction-to-route-0.md

 IPv4 addresses which are displayed as either `x.x.x.x` or `x.x.x.x/y`.

-The first thing to notice when running this command (especially on `R1`) is that there are multiple IP addresses assigned to a single device.
+The first thing to notice when running this command (especially on `R1`) is that there may be multiple IP addresses assigned to a single device.
 This is because IP addresses are bound to network interfaces not devices.
 Furthermore, it is also possible to assign multiple IP addresses to a single interface.
 You will notice that the `lo` interface on `R1` actually has two IP addresses.